 All our content is written fully by humans; we do not publish AI writing.
 Learn more here.

-• Backblaze B2 is an IaaS provider that’s cheap and works well with many backup managers.
+4. Backblaze B2 is a cheap IaaS provider that works well with many backup managers.

-• MEGA and Google Drive are traditional cloud storage services that can be used for a NAS backup.
+5. MEGA is a traditional cloud storage service that can be used for a NAS backup.

-If you’re up to the task and have the money to pay the upfront cost, network attached storage devices are a great way to store a local backup, your media files or work documents.
-The files will be accessible from any device that has the right credentials, and a NAS is usually faster than cloud storage.
+If you’re up to the task and have the money to pay the upfront cost, network-attached storage devices are a great way to store a local backup, media files or work documents.
+The files will be accessible from any device that has the right credentials, and NAS is usually faster than cloud storage.

 • 03/16/2022 Facts checked